lowRISC/opentitan/hw/ip/i2c/README.md

 ## Compatibility

-This IP block should be compatible with any target device covered by the [I2C specification](https://www.nxp.com/docs/en/user-guide/UM10204.pdf), operating at speeds up to 1 Mbaud.
+This IP block should be compatible with any target device covered by the [I2C specification (rev. 6)](https://web.archive.org/web/20210813122132/https://www.nxp.com/docs/en/user-guide/UM10204.pdf), operating at speeds up to 1 Mbaud.
 This IP in the host mode issues addresses in 7-bit encoding, and in the target mode, receives addresses in 7-bit encoding.
 (It remains the obligation of system designers to ensure that devices remain in a 7-bit address space.)
 This IP also supports clock-stretching, should that be required by target devices.